Room and pillar mining: Stage 3—maintenance and remediation

 Many room and pillar mines have been abandoned for as long as 100 years.
 This drastically increases the risk of subsidence unless properly maintained, however, maintenance does not often occur.

-Mention of "environmental stewardship" is often mentioned by mining companies, but no examples of how this is being done can be found.

 History

 Room and pillar mining is one of the oldest mining methods.
 Early room and pillar mines were developed more or less at random, with pillar sizes determined empirically and headings driven in whichever direction was convenient.

 Room and pillar mining was in use throughout Europe as early as the 13th century, and the United States since the late 18th century.
 It is still in use throughout the US, but has slowed or stopped entirely in parts of Europe.

-Coal mining in the United States has nearly always operated with a room and pillar layout, although originally operated with significantly more man-power.
+Coal mining in the United States has nearly always operated with a room and pillar layout, although originally operated with significantly more manpower.

 Room and pillar mining of gypsum was used in Iowa beginning in 1892, and was phased out of use in 1927 due to low recovery and development of technologies that made surface mining more practical, safe, and cost effective.
-More recently, the U.S. Gypsum Sperry mine, near Mediapolis, Iowa, opened in 1961.
+More recently, the United States Gypsum Sperry mine, near Mediapolis, Iowa, opened in 1961.
 This room-and-pillar mine, 620 ft below the surface, has square pillars 37 ft on a side separating rooms of the same width in a gypsum bed about 10 ft thick.

-Many salt mines use room-and-pillar layouts.
+Many salt mines use room and pillar layouts.
 The Sifto salt mine in Goderich, Ontario, the largest in the world, was opened in 1959.
 It taps a salt bed 30 m thick 533 m below the surface, mostly under Lake Huron.
 The Cargill salt mine 1700 ft below the surface, mostly under Lake Erie at Cleveland, Ohio is similar.